andrewyng/translation-agent/app/webui/README.md

 1. Select your desired translation API from the Endpoint dropdown menu.
 2. Input the source language, target language, and country(optional).
-3. If using Hugging Face API, enter your `HF_TOKEN` in the `api_key` textbox, enter `MODEL_ID` or `HF_ENDPOINT_URL` in `Model`  textbox.
-4. Input the source text or upload your document file.
+3. Input the source text or upload your document file.
-5. Submit and get translation, the UI will display the translated text with tokenization and highlight differences.
+4. Submit and get translation, the UI will display the translated text with tokenization and highlight differences.
-6. Enable Second Endpoint, you can add another endpoint by different LLMs for reflection.
+5. Enable Second Endpoint, you can add another endpoint by different LLMs for reflection.

 **Customization:**